 Line 6b.
+Estimated Tax Payments

-Estimated Tax Payments.-Enter any estimated tax payments the corporation made for the tax year.
+Enter any estimated tax payments the corporation made for the tax year.

-Beneficiaries of Trusts.-If the corporation is the beneficiary of a trust, and the trust makes a section 643(g) election to credit its estimated tax payments to its beneficiaries, include the corporation's share of the estimated tax payment in the total amount entered on line 6b.
-Write "T" and the amount of the payment on the dotted line to the left of the entry space.
+Beneficiaries of trusts.- If the corporation is the beneficiary of a trust, and the trust makes a section 643(g) election to credit its estimated tax payments to its beneficiaries, include the corporation's share of the estimated tax payment in the total for line 6b.
+Write "T" and the payment amount on the dotted line next to the entry space.

 Line 6g.
-Credit for Federal Tax Paid on Fuels.-Complete and attach Form 4136 if the corporation qualifies to take this credit.
+Credit for Federal Tax on Fuels

+Complete Form 4136 if the corporation qualifies to take this credit.

-Credit for ozone-depleting chemicals.-Also include on line 6g any credit the corporation is claiming under section 4682(a)(3) for ozone-depleting chemicals used in the manufacture of rigid foam insulation.
+Credit for ozone-depleting chemicals.- Include on line 6g any credit the corporation is claiming under section 4682(g)(4) for tax paid on ozone-depleting chemicals.
 Write "ODC" on the dotted line to the left of the entry space.